 10/24 time to do some valuestream (or process etc) mapping to help all to learn together to see the whole system

 The gemba walk, SIPOC, data & stakeholder work already done shld be invaluable.
 Loved this map from the QI team at Plymouth Hospital.

 11/24 can our team now get our waste goggles on frm the patients perspective consider what steps are value added or non value added

 Be brutal but don’t take it personally if the things you do are NVA, that doesn’t mean YOU aren’t valued.
 Removing waste.. what are you noticing about the obstacles to safety and the flow of value?

 12/24 now we have thought about the waste, it might be helpful as a whole team to review, but there are toooo many post-its

 Might be useful to theme and review, a cause and effect diagram (fishbone) is helpful now.

 13/24 now the maps clearer as you moved the waste to the fishbone, ensure the maps current state data is good..this is what will help you to measure benefits later… scroll down on this link to see examples from Outside healthcare.

 14/24 use our data boxes to quantify our biggest fishbone themes next

-15/24 25 years ago in the chemicals sector, I learnt to use a CEDAC at this point, (but no-one else in healthcare seems to know what that is… a cause and effect diagram with the addition of action cards) next best thing imho is this to now think about actions connected to the themes/possible causes that may help resolve these issues, what’s our theory here?
+15/24 25 years ago in the chemicals sector, I learnt to use a CEDAC at this point, (but no-one else in healthcare seems to know what that is… a cause and effect diagram with the addition of action cards, or maybe this approach) next best thing imho is this to now think about actions connected to the themes/possible causes that may help resolve these issues, what’s our theory here?

 16/24 we have an outline programme theory & actions to try